Showing posts with label book quote. Show all posts

 May I share something truly neat that happened to me?

-It's a course companion for a philosophy class.
-No, I'm not taking a class at Oxford (I wish) and neither are my sons (not yet anyway.)
+It is a course companion for a philosophy class.
+No, I am not taking a class at Oxford (I wish) and neither are my sons (not yet anyway.)
 I was actually aware the book would eventually be shipped to me—a free copy provided by the wonderful people who put it together—and I was oh so excited to receive it!

 The very first thing I did, of course, was open up the pages to chapter seven, entitled, 'Identity.'
 Now why in the world would I rush to do that?